Today, I’m about to spill the beans on one of my most guarded secrets to trading pin bars.

 2. You DON’T Need To Analyse Pins That Form At S & D Zones

-Analyzing the construction of a pin should be done FOR ALL PINS, whether they form at support and resistance levels, fib retracements, or any other technical point of significance.
-However, one exception to this…
+Analysing the architecture of a pin should be the norm FOR ALL PINS, whether they form at support and resistance levels, fib retracements, or any other technical point worth its salt.
+However, there’s one exception to this…

 Supply and demand zones.

-Why don’t we analyze these pins, you ask?
+Why give these pins a pass, you ask?

-Well, supply and demand zones develop from the banks buying or selling at a defined point – the zone.
+Well, supply and demand zones stem from the banks buying or selling at a distinct point – the zone.

-So… why do we need to analyze the pin?
-It’s pointless!
-We already know whatever pattern forms inside the zone is from the banks buying or selling to take profits or place trades – or close trades in rare cases.
+We’re already clued in that whatever pattern takes shape inside the zone is the handiwork of the banks buying or selling to pocket profits or place trades – or close trades in rare instances.

-The zone itself reveals what the banks are going to do from why it formed – for example, RBR/DBD zones form via profit-taking, so any pin bar that appears inside more than likely developed from profit-taking… no need to check.
+There’s no need to scrutinise the formation of a pin – it’s not the main event!
+The zone itself reveals what the banks are planning based on why it formed – for instance, RBR/DBD zones form due to profit-taking, so any pin bar that pops up inside more than likely sprouted from profit-taking… no need to double-check.

-Supply and demand zones are the only exceptions to this, however…
+Supply and demand zones are the lone exceptions to this, however…

-For every other level or technical point: Check how the pin developed on a lower time frame before trading.
+For every other level or technical point: Do give a once-over to how the pin developed on a lower timeframe before trading.

-Figuring out why a pin bar has formed is by far the most important part of trading them.
-And with my method, you now have a clear way to quickly and easily gauge what’s caused them to appear.
+Unlocking why a pin bar has popped up is hands down the most crucial part of trading ’em.
+And now, with my trusty method, you’ve got a clear-cut strategy to swiftly and easily figure out what’s behind their grand entrance.

-Test this out on some old pins, get a handle on how the method works.
+Give this a whirl on some old pins, get a grip on how the method ticks.